Explore more blogs

 Nonprofit trends & insights

-Is the PayPal Giving Fund the next best thing or a waste of time?
-Get the facts on how a PayPal charity account could help or harm your fundraising efforts.
+Is the PayPal Giving Fund the next best thing or just not worth the effort?
+Learn how a PayPal charity account could help or harm your fundraising efforts.

 Rachel Mills